PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 count and a dictionary containing the unchanged two counters plus clamped net `pruned_unused_tensors` at the direct very-late call.
 The independently consumed `fallback_conv_input_stats` occurrence remains unchanged.

+The direct call now records `very_late_conv_input_tensor_count` and builds `_very_late_conv_input_stats` from the unchanged two counters plus clamped net tensor reduction.
+The fallback call and its reconciliation guard remain unchanged.
+The direct summary is observation-only and is followed by the same stale channel-shuffle repair.